How to Become a Product Manager Without MBA?

 Apart from the curriculum, you’ll mostly see companies on campus looking to recruit for top consulting firms, investment banks, and top-tier corporations.
 Although you’ll also see the top tech companies, but the difference between the numbers is significant.

-Having said that, an MBA will still teach you a lot about product management, but not in a technical sense.
-You’ll learn about negotiation, marketing, customer research and psychology, and people skills — all of which are essential for product management.
+Having said that, if you are still wondering" do I need an MBA to become product manager, let us break it down for you.
+An MBA will teach you a lot about product management, but not in a technical sense.
+You will learn about negotiation, marketing, customer research and psychology, and people skills — all of which are essential for product management.

 Therefore, the crux is, MBA will help you in the process to become a product manager, but it’s not essential.
 MBA will give you many benefits like a great network, a personal brand, and business skills.
 But it doesn’t teach you to build a successful product.

 Prashant Mahajan, founder of Zeda.io suggests in one of the product management webinars how you should focus on developing key skills if you can’t afford or don’t want to do the MBA